PlanktoScope/PlanktoScope/documentation/docs/setup/software/standard-install.md

 - <http://192.168.4.1> (this should always work)
 - <http://192.168.5.1> (this should always work)

 The web browser should show a landing page with some information about your PlanktoScope and a list of links, including links to apps running on your PlanktoScope.

+## Next steps

-Then you can proceed to our [guide for operating your PlanktoScope](../../operation/index.md).
+Now that you have installed the software and accessed the PlanktoScope software's user interface from your web browser, you should proceed to our guide for [configuring your PlanktoScope](config.md).